Top 100 Cyber Security Interview Questions and Answers in 2022

 61) What is MBSA?

-Microsoft Baseline Security Analyzer (MBSA) is a graphical and command-line interface used to find missing security updates and misconfigurations.
+Microsoft Baseline Security Analyzer (MBSA) is a graphical and command-line interface that finds missing security updates and misconfigurations.

 62) What is Ethical Hacking?

-It is a type of hacking in which attackers understand the weak points and try to improve the overall security of a network.
-Ethical hackers get the help of different tools and fix vulnerabilities of computer or network.
+It is a type of hacking in which attackers understand the weak points and improve overall security.
+Ethical hackers get the help of different tools and fix vulnerabilities of computers or networks.

 63) Explain Social Engineering and Enlist its Attacks?

-The term social engineering is used to convince people to reveal the confidential information and it has three types: Human-based, mobile-based and computer-based.
+The term social engineering is used to convince people to reveal confidential information, and it has three types: Human-based, mobile-based and computer-based.

-- Human-based attack: Attackers may pretend like a genuine user who is making a request higher authority to reveal confidential information of the organization.
+- Human-based attack: Attackers may pretend to be a genuine user who requests higher authority to reveal the organization’s confidential information.

-- Computer-based attack: In this type of attacks, attackers send fake emails to harm the computer and ask them to forward such email.
+- Computer-based attack: In this type of attack, attackers send fake emails to harm the computer and ask them to forward such emails.

 64) What is IP and MAC Addresses?

-IP address stands for Internet Protocol address and used to uniquely identify any computer or other devices such as printers, storage disks on a computer network.
+IP address stands for Internet Protocol address and uniquely identifies any computer or other devices such as printers, storage disks on a computer network.

-MAC address stands for Media Access Control address that is used to uniquely identify network interfaces for proper communication at the physical layer.
+MAC address stands for Media Access Control address used to uniquely identify network interfaces for proper communication at the physical layer.

 65) What Do You mean By A Worm?

-The worm is a type of malware which replicates from one computer to another.
+The worm is malware that replicates from one computer to another.